Military Standard 810 (MIL-STD-810) Training

 Course summary; optional final examination; award of certificates

-Text Material Instructor Steve Brenner has prepared a highly valuable 3-ring binder.
+Text Material Instructor Steve Brenner has prepared a highly valuable set of downloadable PDF files.
 On each of the 20 climatic test methods, Steve defines terms, provides such commentaries as “What can go wrong during this test?”
 He gives the purposes of that test, suggests products on which that test is appropriate and identifies the service environment being simulated.
 He explains what weaknesses that test can reveal.
 He identifies what is being controlled during that test and how that control is affected.
 He deals with the possibility of accelerating that test.

 Because few of those just entering climatic testing have seen very many (if any) climatic test chambers, Steve provides numerous pictures of general purpose and special purpose chambers, such as Solar Radiation and Rain.
 Along with “catalog photos” of chambers, Steve shows unpublished factory in-construction via photos of chambers.

 Random Vibration & Shock Test Books Each participant also receives a copy of Wayne Tustin’s text ‘A minimal-mathematics Introduction to the Fundamentals of Random Vibration and Shock Testing, HALT, ESS & HASS, also Measurements, Analysis & Calibration’.
-The text includes digital files containing a number of video clips pertaining to sine and random vibration and shock behavior and testing.
+The text is provided to each student as an “e-book” in .epub format.
+The text includes many video clips pertaining to sine and random vibration and shock behavior and testing.